BUILDING A SUCCESSFUL WEBSITE DOES NOT HAPPEN BY ACCIDENT

 Another example would be this would be UnconventionalGuides.com that is associated with Chris Guillebeau’s blog.

-Create a killer product then drive traffic to it by social media, search engine optimization, and having a team of affiliates promoting the product for you.
+Create a killer product then drive traffic to it by social media, search engine optimization, your own website traffic and having a team of affiliates promoting the product for you.

 4) Consulting/expertise business